microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 #### ___Metadata___ Endpoints

-The [metadata endpoints](https://api.microbiomedata.org/docs#/metadata) can be used to get and filter metadata from collection set types (including studies, biosamples, activites, and data objects as discussed in the __find__ section) and validate and submit metadata to the data portal as a spreadsheet of json file.
+The [metadata endpoints](https://api.microbiomedata.org/docs#/metadata) can be used to get and filter metadata from collection set types (including studies, biosamples, activites, and data objects as discussed in the __find__ section), as well as validate and submit metadata to the data portal as a spreadsheet or json file.

-The syntax for the parameters of the __metadata__ endpoints is slightly different than that of the __find__ endpoints using [MongoDB-language querying](https://www.mongodb.com/docs/manual/tutorial/query-documents/) for filtering parameters instead of the compact syntax the __find__ endpoints use.
+The syntax for the filter parameter of the __metadata__ endpoints is slightly different than that of the __find__ endpoints using [MongoDB-language querying](https://www.mongodb.com/docs/manual/tutorial/query-documents/) instead of the compact syntax the __find__ endpoints use.
 The applicable parameters of the __metadata__ endpoints, with acceptable syntax and examples are in the table below.

 | Parameter | Description | Syntax | Example |
 | :---: | :-----------: | :-------: | :---: |